acgollapalli/skyshatter-engine/README.md

 # sky-shatter-engine
-A vapor, which grows into a cloud, and the a thundercrack splits the sky.
+A vapor, which grows into a cloud, and then a thundercrack splits the sky.

 A game engine for the cloud.